PercyPham/shape-api/README.md

 Note:
 - The `.env` file must be created with an `APP_ENV` equals to `prod`.
-- `.default.env` and `.env` must be located at the current command execution path (e.g. located at root of repo when running above command).
+- `.env` must be located at the current command execution path (e.g. located at root of repo when running above command).